 Making it work around the Mediterranean

 In the Mediterranean area cooling (and heating) as well as low building standards leads to more consumption and more expense.
 Cities from 13 countries along the Med came together for three years to look at how they could better renovate their buildings for their climate.
 The tools and methodologies developed by this MED Efficient Buildings Community are now being upscaled, transferred and replicated in cities on both sides of the Mediterranean shore.
+Projects like IMPULSE, EduFootprint or PrioritEE can contribute to the Renovation Wave objectives in public buildings.

 The one-stop financing shop